-You can migrate an existing Container from one Hardware Node to another.
+You can migrate an existing Container from one host to another.
 The resulting Container is created as an exact copy of the source Container.
-To migrate a Container, the target Hardware Node must have Virtuozzo Containers software and Agent installed on it.
+To migrate a Container, the target host server must have Virtuozzo Containers software and Agent installed on it.